Taunton Deane Borough Council turn to Centreprise International for a comprehensive range of IT solutions

 CI reviewed the amount of data TDBC were using, then supplied a data storage solution and hardware break-fix 24/7 support service, within TDBC’s budgetary constraints.
 They implemented a Dell storage solution with far more storage capacity than TDBC currently need, but they are now future proofed for at least three to four years, allowing for growth and expansion.

-CI have designed a Virtual Private Network through their in-house services, to give TDBC maximum security, reliability and independence, ensuring that all of the data they’re sending and receiving is encrypted and secure.
+CI has designed a Virtual Private Network through their in-house services, to give TDBC maximum security, reliability and independence, ensuring that all of the data they’re sending and receiving is encrypted and secure.

 The final phase of the project is CI’s ongoing provision of 24/7 hardware maintenance support for the council.